Ive (group): 2023–2024: Show What I Have Tour, I've Mine and Ive Switch

-2025–present: Ive Empathy and Ive Secret
+2025–present: Show What I Am Tour and Revive+

 On February 3, 2025, Ive released their third extended play Ive Empathy, supported by the two singles: "Rebel Heart", which was pre-released on January 13, and "Attitude", which was released alongside the full EP.
 Both "Rebel Heart" and "Attitude" charted within the top 10 of Circle Digital Chart, with the former peaking at number 1 and becoming the group's fifth single to achieve a perfect all-kill on Korean music charts.
 The album itself also peaked at number 1 of Circle Album Chart making it their sixth album to reach number one and their fifth album to reach a million copies.

 On April 21, Ive released their first Japanese-language soundtrack "Dare Me" as the opening song for the Nippon TV drama Damemane! - We'll Manage a Useless Talent.
 On July 12, Ive became the first K-pop girl group to perform live at the Berlin edition of the Lollapalooza music festival.
 The group went on to set another milestone by performing at the Paris edition of the festival on July 20, becoming the first K-pop girl group to perform at Lollapalooza in two consecutive years across three different cities.
 They released their third Japanese extended play Be Alright on July 30, supported by the lead single of the same name.

 On August 25, Ive released their fourth extended play Ive Secret, with the lead single "XOXZ".
 Upon release, the album peaked at number 1 of Circle Album Chart, making it the group's seventh album to reach number one and their sixth million-seller.
+On September 15, Starship Entertainment announced that Ive would be embarking on their second world tour, Show What I Am, kicking off in Seoul from October 31 to November 2 at the KSPO Dome.

+On January 16, 2026, it was announced that Ive would be releasing their second studio album in February.
+On January 25, it was confirmed that Ive's second studio album titled Revive+ alongside its lead single "Blackhole" would be released on February 23, with "Bang Bang" pre-released on February 9.
+On February 24, "Bang Bang" became the group's sixth single to achieve a perfect all-kill.
+On May 27, Ive's fourth Japanese extended play Lucid Dream was released, with the lead single of the same name.